Union City Rotary Club

 Our money is raised in several different ways:

-• Some money is funded to honor a person living or deceased.
+• Funds come from honoring or memorializing a person living or deceased.
 The money is invested and the interest generated funds the scholarship each year.

-• Some money comes to us through codicils in wills.
+• Funds come into the program through codicils in wills.

 The members of the committee have certain jobs that they perform each year.
 We do not change members on the committee very often; in fact it has been rumored that you have to die to get off the committee.

-The accounting firm of Alexander, Thompson & Arnold handles the collections and disbursements of all moneys.
-The checks are issued on a semester basis and are made out to the college and the student.
-We now have over 300 applications annually, and it takes many hours of work by the committee to make these awards.
+The accounting firm of Alexander, Thompson & Arnold (ATA) handles the collections and disbursements of all moneys.
+The checks are issued on a semester basis and are made jointly payable to the college and the student.
+We process over 350 applications annually, and it takes many hours of work by the committee to distribute these awards.

 A very critical part of our program is the high school guidance counselor.
-We pass the applications to these guidance counselors; they are the ones who get the applications back to us.
-They stay on the students to get them filled out correctly and turned in.
-We find a large number of students accept the fact that they cannot attend college or go to Vo-Tech training and this is one area that we really make a difference.
-We have a cut off of April 1 each year for the applications to get to our committee.
+They encourage the students to get the online scholarship applications completed in timely manner.
+We have a cut off of April 15 each year for the applications to get to our committee via our online application forms.
 We normally interview three days during the last of April from 7:00 AM to about 5:00 PM.
 Each member of the committee votes from 1 to 10 on each student and it is amazing that we almost always are within one point of each other.
 We then rank the students by school and the highest ranked students get the highest awards.

 Click here to Apply for a Rotary Scholarship online.